zandaqo/structurae/README.md

 ```

 ### Bit Structures
-#### BitField
+#### BitField & BigBitField
-BitField uses JavaScript Numbers and BigInts as bitfields to store and operate on data using bitwise operations.
+BitField and BigBitField use JavaScript Numbers and BigInts respectively as bitfields to store and operate on data using bitwise operations.
 By default, BitField operates on 31 bit long bitfield where bits are indexed from least significant to most:
 ```javascript
 const { BitField } = require('structurae');